Upholding Winston Peters' complaints would be 'catastrophic' - lawyer

 Details of the overpayment were leaked to the media ahead of the 2017 election.

-Crown lawyer, Victoria Casey QC, gave her closing arguments this morning and argued that Winston Peters' claim his privacy was breached "falls away entirely" when held up against the law.
+Crown lawyer Victoria Casey QC gave her closing arguments this morning and argued that Winston Peters' claim his privacy was breached "falls away entirely" when held up against the law.

-While Peters' lawyer Brian Henry said there was a clear breach, there was no ministerial responsibility for the issue, and the briefings weren't politically neutral.
+While Peters' lawyer, Brian Henry, said there was a clear breach, there was no ministerial responsibility for the issue, and the briefings weren't politically neutral.

 Casey told Justice Venning the only question he needs to consider is whether her clients' decision to brief their ministers under the 'no surprises' convention breached a "reasonable expectation of privacy" and whether it was "highly offensive".